 Each module involves four hours of teaching contact time per week and we also expect you to engage in approximately 12 hours of independent study, to support the learning experience.

-Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Fashion, with the retained flexibility to possibly transfer later in your studies to other courses, if they become more appropriate.
+Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Footwear and Accessories.
 Throughout all stages of your course you will also be supported by a Personal Academic Tutor, to guide you through the learning experience and help you make informed study choices.

 Foundation study will enable you to acquire the necessary study skills to succeed in HE, as well as developing your understanding of key subject concepts delivered through taught sessions, studio and workshop sessions, tutorial and online support.
 Foundation year modules are delivered concurrently with two Level 4 modules from your programme: